railson-ferreira/scrollable_list_tab_scroller/README.md

 # scrollable_list_tab_scroller

-Customizable Flutter widget which syncronize ScrollView with PageView as tabs.
+Customizable Flutter widget which synchronize ScrollView with PageView as tabs.

 Create a custom page view as tabs which synchronize with inner ScrollView.
 The page view follows the index of scroll view and vice-versa.